Estimated reading time: 4 minutes

 Boston is one of our favorite cities to travel to as a family.
 We fell in love with it on our first trip when the girls were just preschoolers and we’ve found new things to do and places to check out on every subsequent visit.
 It’s one of those places that you can go back to 100 times and still find new and exciting adventures to be had.
-Virginia might be for lovers but Boston is for families and the proof is in my things to do in Boston with teens list that I’ve compiled.
+Virginia might be for lovers but Boston is for families and the proof is in my best things to do in Boston with teens and tweens list that I’ve compiled.

 We’ve done the typical things like go whale watching, visit the children’s museum and walk the Freedom Trail.
 We’ve visited Harvard and explored every inch of the commons.
 As the girls grow older, from toddlers to teens, what they want t do and what interests them changes.
 Lucky for us, Boston is a city with endless options.

 One of my favorite things about Boston, and I’ve said this many times, part of what makes it such an amazing family destination is that the people of Boston are so kind and welcoming to their city.
 Every time we’ve been, it never fails, if I need to stop and ask someone for directions or for a recommendation of places to eat or things to do, without fail they stop and answer my questions.
 This plays a big part in why I feel safe in Boston and return every year.

 If you’re looking for a city to visit that offers something for all ages where you and your family can explore, Boston may be for you.